Test push authentication

 Receive push notifications

-On your registered device, you will receive a push notification from AM.
+On your registered device, you receive a push notification from AM.
 Depending on the state of the device and the ForgeRock Authenticator application, respond to the notification as follows:

 Unlock the device, if necessary, when you receive a device notification from the application.